Protection papers

 Protection papers, also known as "Seamen Protection Papers", "Seamen Protection Certificates", or "Sailor's Protection Papers", were issued to American seamen during the last part of the 18th century through the first half of the 20th century.
+In 1796, federal legislation regarding Seaman's Protection Certificates was enacted for merchant seamen.
 These papers provided a description of the sailor and showed American citizenship.
 They were issued to American sailors to prevent them from being impressed on British men-of-war, during the period leading to and after the War of 1812.

 The certificates could be issued for a fee of 25 cents, and required proof of citizenship, although this was later changed to require only a notarized affidavit of citizenship.

 Protection papers were also offered to those who remained loyal to the crown during the American Revolution.
 The day Richard Stockton was captured, General William Howe had written a proclamation offering protection papers and a full and free pardon to those willing to remain in peaceable obedience to the king, George III.
 Although many took the pardon, Stockton never did and was marched to Perth Amboy, where he was put in irons, and treated as a common criminal.

-Seaman's Protection Certificates

-In 1796, federal legislation regarding Seaman's Protection Certificates was enacted for merchant seamen.